sergiopicascia/dscoding-projects/Nikita.Olefir/README.md

 1) `API_Reddit`: how to use Reddit API + function to extract comments from a thread in a subreddit.
 There is a READMI file inside, so follow it if something is unclear.
 2) `TextAnalysis`: contains numerous functions for preprocessing and analyzing text data.
 It does not has a README file, but the usage of functions is described in the `Main.ipynb`.
 Anyway, for each module and function there is documentation written.
 3) `Streamlit`: contains the script for streamlit app for analyzing sentiment of the text data and for generating wordclouds.
 README file describes everything.

+## Note

+I have not added the dataframes here in the repository as during classes it was said not to do so.
+However, if they are needed, I can provide them by email.
+Tell me if you need them.